George Clooney: Relationships

-Clooney dated actress Kelly Preston (1987–1989).
-During this relationship, he purchased a Vietnamese Pot-bellied pig named Max as a gift for Preston, but when their relationship ended, Clooney kept the pig for an additional 18 years until Max died in 2006.
+Clooney dated actress Kelly Preston from 1987 to 1989.
+During this relationship, he purchased a Vietnamese pot-bellied pig named Max as a gift for Preston, but when their relationship ended, Clooney kept the pig for an additional 18 years until Max died in 2006.
 He has jokingly referred to Max as the longest relationship he had ever had.

 Clooney was married to actress Talia Balsam from 1989 to 1993.
 He also had a relationship with actress Ginger Lynn Allen.
 In 1995, Clooney dated Cameron Diaz and Frances Fisher.
 Clooney dated French reality TV personality Céline Balitran (1996–1999).
-In 2000 he was linked to Charlize Theron and Lucy Liu.
+In 2000, he was linked to Charlize Theron and Lucy Liu.
 After meeting British model Lisa Snowdon in 2000, he had a five-year on-again, off-again relationship with her.
-Clooney dated Renée Zellweger (2001), Jennifer Siebel Newsom (2002), Krista Allen (2002–2008), and Linda Thompson (2006).
+Clooney dated Renée Zellweger (2001), Jennifer Siebel Newsom (2002) Krista Allen (2002–2008), and Linda Thompson (2006).
 In June 2007, he started dating reality personality Sarah Larson, but the couple broke up in May 2008.
 In July 2009, Clooney was in a relationship with Italian actress Elisabetta Canalis until they split in June 2011.
 In July 2011, Clooney started dating former WWE personnel Stacy Keibler, and they ended their relationship in July 2013.

 Clooney became engaged to British-Lebanese human rights lawyer Amal Alamuddin on April 28, 2014.
 He subsequently said they forged a strong bond because of their interest in campaigning work, and particularly over the issue of the Elgin Marbles, when she was acting for the government of Greece in support of their return from the British Museum and he, while promoting his film The Monuments Men, had argued for this and been criticised by the Mayor of London, Boris Johnson.